amay0048/hackerrank/README.md

 # hackerrank
 Hackerrank solutions in various languages

 The CITI Series Is Still on Hackerrank, but the main page seems to be missing.
-Here are the problems with some sort of grouping:
+Here are the problems with some sort of grouping.

 Everything with a * is interested but may be overkill for interviews :-)

+There is also a go version on these implementations: https://github.com/amay0048/ctci

+Node can actually be really tricky to implement these in within a reasonable runtime as its missing some of the key data structures that simplify the problems.

 ## 00_not_data_structures_or_algos